techconative/DoStruct-plugin/Readme.md

 ## How to Use The Plugin
 - Select the xml code.
-- press Shift + ` shortcut  and provide the details.
+- press Ctrl + Shift + ` shortcut  and provide the details.
 - Code will be generated at the specified location.
+- Uncheck the checkBok to avoid writing and just view the generated code in pop up.

 ![GIF](Documents/MapStructGIF.gif "GIF")